Share:

 Another example is seen in employment relationships.
 On 9 October 2018 the ABC reported that Dreamworld staff in Queensland were suing Dreamworld for psychological injuries caused by the river raft failure in 2016 which killed 4 people.
 As an employer, Dreamworld owed its employees a duty of care to operate and maintain rides so that the risk of serious injury to a person was avoided or reduced.
 It is a foreseeable risk that staff who witness traumatic injury and death may receive a psychological injury as a result.
 Therefore, Dreamworld owes the staff a duty of care to avoid or reduce that risk of happening.

 We have run many mental harm claims for people in the ACT and NSW.
 Additionally, the significant majority of our medical negligence, motor vehicle accident and workplace injury claims have a psychological injury aspect.
-These claims do not necessary come under the category of a mental harm claim though.
+These claims do not necessarily come under the category of a mental harm claim though.

 What compensation for my injuries can I receive?